kyclark/pfb2025/lectures/bioinfPipesLectureSimon.md

 ```

+To get the value of a scalar variable in unix tools, you prefix the variable name with a dollar sign. `$1` is the value in the first column of the input, `$i` is the value stored in the variable `i`.
 Here are the column variables explicitly.
 This is not shell output.
 Just a picture.

 ```
 $1         $2 $3      $4     $5  $6  $7 $8    $9